๐ Pydantic AI Integration

 super agent compile developer --framework pydantic-ai

-super agent run developer --goal "Implement a user registration API endpoint with email validation"
+super agent run developer --framework pydantic-ai --direct --goal "Implement a user registration API endpoint with email validation"

 spec: